Navigator Audit Server Management

 - Keeps track of successfully transmitted events from the logfile (offset position in the file) to prevent re-sending any already processed events after a system failure and restart

-- Purges old audit logs after successful transmission to the Navigator Audit Server
+- Deletes old audit logs after successful transmission to the Navigator Audit Server

 - Tracks and coalesces events obtained from Cloudera Manager